tobid7/palladium/README.md

 If you want to have the lib in a projects `libs` dir or so you can simply add `-DCMAKE_INSTALL_PREFIX=./res` to the cmake command and copy the dirs from res to you libs folder

-For Debug build the Cmake Script generates a `libpalladiumd.a`

 ```bash
 mkdir -p build
 cd build